Back to Policies List

 Petition eligible: Yes

 Graduate students may petition for an exception to any academic, non-grade-related, graduate regulation for which no specific appeal or petition process exists.
-Petitions should be submitted, in writing, to the Associate Dean of the Graduate College.
+Petitions should be submitted, in writing, to the Associate Vice Provost of the Office of Graduate & Professional Studies.
 When applicable, the student’s advisor and department chair may endorse the petition letter.
 In some specific instances, utilizing the Academic Appeal Policy and UGCHP (NAU policy 100103) is more appropriate.

-Students should contact the Associate Dean of the Graduate College for clarification on which process to initiate.
+Students should contact the Associate Vice Provost of the Office of Graduate & Professional Studies for clarification on which process to initiate.

 Related policies: